Additional State Pension

-Once you’ve reached State Pension age and are claiming the basic State Pension you’ll automatically get any Additional State Pension you’re eligible for.
+If you reached State Pension age before 6 April 2016 and started claiming the basic State Pension, you’ll automatically get any Additional State Pension you’re eligible for.
 There is no need to make a separate claim.

 The Additional State Pension is made up of 2 schemes.
 You might have contributed to both, depending on how long you’ve been working.

-The main difference between the 2 schemes is that since 2002 you also contribute to the Additional State Pension if you’re claiming certain benefits.
+The main difference between the 2 schemes is that since 2002 you also contributed to the Additional State Pension if you were claiming certain benefits or had lower earnings.

 |1978 to 2002||State Earnings-Related Pension Scheme (SERPS)||You were employed|